-Department of Biology
+Department of Biology College of Science and Mathematics

 Optometry is the primary health profession dedicated to caring for vision.
 Through academic and clinical training, optometrists acquire the knowledge and skills needed to diagnose, treat, and prevent problems of the visual system.
 A Doctor of Optometry receives four (4) years of specialized professional education and clinical training at an accredited school of optometry, after completion of their undergraduate prerequisites.